nusco/narjillos/backlog.md

 ###Speed Demon

-* Pre-store angle when creating polar vector (it's a waste not to - but update the ticking test aftet that) °°
+* Pre-store angle when creating polar vector °°
-* Lazily reverse-calculate x and y in polar vectors (see above) °°
+* Lazily reverse-calculate x and y in polar vectors °°
-* Optimize physics engines by passing in angles instead of recalculating them °°
+* Optimize physics engines by passing angles instead of recalculating angles °°
 * Fix code for growing organs and bodies (currently weird and probably worth optimizing) °°
 * Check speed under Linux

 ###Gamer

-* Store max speed ever reached in experiment °
 * Externalize configurable parameters to YAML °
-* Lock on eggs and the narjillo that will be born out of them.
+* Lock on eggs and the narjillo that will be born out of them
+* Store max speed ever reached in experiment
 * Try scrolling/panning commands under Linux

 ###Genetist

-* Ancestry browser
+* Ancestry Browser
 * "Skip" instruction in body plan
 * "Repeat" instruction in body plan
 * DNA diff during ancestry analysis